 7.4 - Incomplete evidence presented

 There are circumstances when an ARCP panel is not able to recommend an outcome.
-For example if a trainee is absent due to statutory leave.
+For example if a postgraduate doctors in training is absent due to statutory leave.
 In these cases, the ARCP panel will record the reason why no ARCP outcome could be recommended.